andrewjtdunn/andrewjtdunn/README.md

 # Hey, I'm Andrew 👋

-I'm a graduate student in UChicago's [Computational Analysis and Public Policy](https://harris.uchicago.edu/academics/degrees/ms-computational-analysis-public-policy-mscapp) program.
-I have a passion for data science and experience in the consulting, financial services, and nonprofit sectors.
+I'm a graduate of UChicago's [Computational Analysis and Public Policy](https://harris.uchicago.edu/academics/degrees/ms-computational-analysis-public-policy-mscapp) program.
+I have a passion for data science and experience in the consulting, financial services, and public sectors.
+My most recent work is as an AI strategy consultant and data science contractor.

 I previously worked as a Data Science Research Assistant at [UChicago's Crime Lab](https://urbanlabs.uchicago.edu/labs/crime), where I supported the evaluation of randomized controlled trials by using natural language processing on video data.
 Before that, I led the Data Team at [Financial Health Network](https://finhealthnetwork.org/team/andrew-dunn/) as a Senior Manager.

-My coursework at UChicago focuses on using Python, R, and SQL for applied data science.
 You can see a few of my projects at the links below:

 * [Civic Lens website](https://civic-lens.org/).
 This open source site makes federal public commenting opportunities more accessible for the American public.
 I am lead backend engineer of this ongoing project, working with Django, PostgreSQL, and Python to manage the data pipeline for the site.
 Our code lives [here](https://github.com/uchicago-capp-30320/CivicLens).